 It is important to acknowledge that accessing historical documents only provides part of the story.
-One must keep in mind that they are reading the history as relayed by the group that was literate at the time the stories were put down in writing, most of whom lived in monastic communities.
-(Bitel, p.
-14) Most of the written documentation we have of Gaelic society was written by either Romans or Christian monks--neither group holds a particularly flattering outlook on pagans, or women.
+One must keep in mind that they are reading the history as relayed by the group that was literate at the time the stories were put down in writing, most of whom lived in monastic communities (Bitel, p.
+14).
+Most of the written documentation we have of Gaelic society was written by either Romans or Christian monks.
 The history is fraught with confusion.

 Pagan Religious Beliefs

 The Gaels believed strongly that human beings co-habitate the Earth with many beings.
 There is no denying that there was a strong belief in Celtic countries in a mythological pantheon similar to other Bronze age pantheons.
 The Irish mythological cycle was told in the Lebor Gabála Érenn (Book of the Taking of Ireland).
 This book penned in the 11th century in a monastic community details the arrival of subsequent groups of godlike beings to the shores of Ireland.
 (MacKilliop, 1998, p.
 366)

 The most well-known of these groups is the Tuatha Dé Danann who descended on Ireland “from a dark cloud on a mountain in the west” (MacKilliop, 1998, p.
 261) to conquer the Fir Bolg.

 According to mythology, when defeated by the incoming Milesians, a treaty split the whole of Ireland in which Tuatha Dé Danann were allotted the islands out to the sea shrouded in the féth fiada, the bottoms of lakes, and the fairy rath, which we know now to be ancient ancestral burial grounds where ceremonies were likely held by indigenous people.(Monaghan, 2004, p.
 457)